vpcarroll15/personal/music/reviews/lör/in_forgotten_sleep.md

 it work is that many of the riffs and refrains that it tosses out are so memorable.
 The little details, though overwhelming and chaotic, often caught my attention.
 The first minute of "Visions of Awakening"--big chunks of the opening track "Dusk"-- the weird sultriness of "Spectrum."
-These all caught my attention and made me think that I had stumbled across something special.
+These all made me think that I had stumbled across something special.

-Ultimately, the perfect album for me would have more structure, more discipline, and less schizophrenic energy.
+The perfect album for me would have more structure, more discipline, and less schizophrenic energy.
 But I recognize this as a matter of taste, and for someone with different sensibilities, I think that *In Forgotten Sleep* would be a masterpiece.